Geo-AID/Geo-AID/README.md

 ## How to contribute?

-If You're insterested in contributing to Geo-AID, feel free to check out the [contribution guide](CONTRIBUTING.md).
+If You're interested in contributing to Geo-AID, feel free to check out the [contribution guide](CONTRIBUTING.md).